Thank you for submitting the form. Your reference number is

 “This market is all about local artisan producers.
 Here you will find beekeepers with the freshest honey, olive oil just pressed off the trees and bread which has just been pulled from the oven.
 It is a must see while in Hobart and a haven for foodies,” says Matthew.

-Perfect for enjoying Tasmania’s highly sought after produce while ensconced in comfort, the RACV Hobart Apartment Hotel's One Bedroom Deluxe Apartments and Penthouse feature an open-plan kitchenette, balcony and dining table – the ideal hideaway for a rainy day winter feast of local gourmet bites.
+Perfect for enjoying Tasmania’s highly sought after produce while ensconced in comfort, the RACV Hobart Hotel's One Bedroom Deluxe Apartments and Penthouse feature an open-plan kitchenette, balcony and dining table – the ideal hideaway for a rainy day winter feast of local gourmet bites.